deficollective/defiscan/src/content/protocols/morpho/base.md

       {
         text: "Upgrades with potential of “loss of funds” are protected with Exit Window >= 7 days OR a sufficient Security Council",
         status: "fixed",
       },
       {
+        text: "Dependency with a High centralization score is mitigated",
+        status: "unfixed",
+      },
+      {
         text: "Frontend backups or self-hosting option exists",